AmazingMonster/conceptrodon/README.md

 ## Limitation

 This library is only tested with Clang.
-GCC won't compile since explicit specialization inside a struct is still unavailable.
+GCC won't compile since explicit specialization inside a class is still unavailable.
 Workarounds exist, and a GCC-compatible version is planned for the future.

 ## Install